ayushdwivedee/himalaya/README.md

 Welcome to the Himalaya Store Project!
 This project is a simple online store where you can buy Himalaya products, check out different categories, and learn more about the company.

-## Note : Before starting to see this project, start #json-server in your local PC by running this command -
+## Note : Before starting to see this project, start "json-server" in your local PC by running this command -
  ```bash
   json-server --watch db.json
    ```